SynPAIN: A Synthetic Dataset of Pain and Non-Pain Facial Expressions

-The first observation aligns with previous findings~\cite{buolamwini2018gender} regarding algorithmic bias in facial analysis systems with respect to skin tone, while the latter finding (poor performance on pain expressions) is consistent with our understanding that pain expressions are underrepresented in public datasets, meaning commercial models have had limited exposure to such facial configurations.
-These results already demonstrate both the necessity and utility of \synpain in addressing these gaps and identifying systematic biases in existing facial analysis tools.
+The first observation (varying performance across ethnicities/races) aligns with previous findings~\cite{buolamwini2018gender} regarding algorithmic bias in facial analysis systems with respect to skin tone, while the latter finding (poor performance on pain expressions) is consistent with our understanding that pain expressions are underrepresented in public datasets, meaning commercial models have had limited exposure to such facial configurations. { FaceReader also showed significantly higher failure rates for older adult faces (6.84\% vs 1.16\% for young adults; OR = 6.26, $p < 0.001$) and male faces (6.59\% vs 2.00\% for female faces; OR (Man vs. Woman) = 3.46, $p < 0.001$) (Table~\ref{tab:age_gender_failures}).} {To examine whether the effects of ethnicity/race and gender were independent or interacted, we analyzed failure rates across all ethnicity/race-gender combinations (Table~\ref{tab:ethnicity_gender_interaction}).
+White and East Asian female faces showed extremely low failure rates (0.10\% and 0.19\% respectively) compared to their male counterparts (1.86\% and 1.45\%), though the small number of failures in these groups (1 and 2 failures, respectively) precludes precise estimation of the magnitude of these differences, resulting in very wide confidence intervals (e.g., OR = 19.64, 95\% CI [2.62, 147.00] for White faces).
+Failure rates varied significantly across ethnicity-gender combinations ($\chi^2(9) = 708.42$, $p < 0.00$, Cramér's $V = 0.26$).
+A logistic regression analysis confirmed a significant ethnicity $\times$ gender interaction ($\chi^2(4) = 33.57$, $p < 0.001$), indicating that gender effects on failure rates varied across ethnic groups.} These results already demonstrate both the necessity and utility of \synpain in addressing these gaps and identifying systematic biases in existing facial analysis tools.